 The scale of the issue

-The countries with the most users affected by stalkerware in 2019, according to Kaspersky
+Top 10 countries most affected by stalkerware globally in 2020, according to Kaspersky

 7 out of 10female cyberstalking victims

 have survived at least one form of physical violence at the hands of their partner, according to a study by the European Institute for Gender Equality.

 “There are two things to keep in mind.
 First, the statistics only cover the devices with our product installed on them, so it's only a part of the picture,” explains Kristina Shingareva.
 “Second, there are many users who don't use any antivirus solutions on their phones.
 So you can multiply this number by five or even 10 without hesitation.
 And this is when it gets terrifying.
 According to the German police, for instance, Germany had 19,000 reported cases of stalking in 2018 alone.”